 - Regeneron Great Limerick Run

-Best of all most of the activities are completely free to keep you and your family entertained.
-There’s just so much activity for all ages it promises to be one excellent weekend to soak up Limerick City.
+Best of all, most of the activities are completely free to keep you and your family entertained.

-Ireland’s largest gardening, food and family event, Bloom in the Park is back this year at Dublin’s Phoenix Park in Dublin City this June Bank Holiday weekend.
+Ireland’s largest gardening, food and family event, Bord Bia Bloom is back this year at Dublin’s Phoenix Park in Dublin City this June Bank Holiday weekend.

 Families visiting the event this year will once again be entertained by the outdoor entertainment stage and highly enjoyable and educational Kids Zone.